 Use Transition Words

 Words like "however," "therefore," "additionally," and "as a result" help readers follow your argument.
-Yoast recommends at least 30% of sentences include a transition word or phrase.
+SEO best practice recommends at least 30% of sentences include a transition word or phrase.

 Keep Paragraphs Short